Tamolitch Blue Pool is truly a natural wonder along the Mckenzie River Trail (Photo By Danielle Denham / That Oregon Life)

 Before you go exploring the Willamette National Forest, or specifically the Mckenzie River Trail, do you know what roads and campgrounds are open?
 How about fire restrictions?
 It’s also good to know what the road conditions are in the area before traveling.
 We personally love Trip Check for this.
 Here are a few links from the USDA to help you be well prepared before heading out on your next Oregon road trip.

 We hope this article helped inspire you to check out this awesome trail.
-Make sure and see what other awesome places we have covered in Central Oregon here.
+Make sure and see what other awesome and scenic places we have covered in Central Oregon here.